The Nutcracker and the Four Realms (soundtrack): Reception

 The score received positive critical response, with praise directed on the integration and adaptation of Tchaikovsky's music from the ballet into the film.
 Zanobard Reviews wrote "The Nutcracker And The Four Realms is a pretty amazing album.
 James Newton Howard expertly blends modern score styles with the classical setting of the original Nutcracker, and even goes so far as to include some of Tchaikovsky’s motifs too.
 They don’t appear much though, which is probably a good thing as it allows Howard’s new music to shine that much brighter.
 What could have been better perhaps was the action section of the album, which while highly enjoyable lacked thematic elements and as a result was a tad lackluster at times when it could have been incredible.
 This is only a minor grievance however, as overall Howard’s score here is simply sublime."
 James Southall of Movie Wave wrote "Howard makes a valiant effort throughout the score to ensure his own voice shines through alongside Tchaikovsky’s but really, it’s a battle he was never going to win and – while it contains some wonderful highlights – the music just never quite clicks together to form that great fantasy score we were all hoping for."

-Aisha Harris of The New York Times, called the score as "pleasant", David Rooney of The Hollywood Reporter wrote "an almost nonstop flood of lush music that shuffles Tchaikovsky with James Newton Howard".
+Aisha Harris of The New York Times, called the score "pleasant", David Rooney of The Hollywood Reporter wrote "an almost nonstop flood of lush music that shuffles Tchaikovsky with James Newton Howard".
 Filmtracks.com wrote " Most of the score for The Nutcracker and the Four Realms plays like a standard Howard children's effort, especially with so much of it dainty in a cheery sense, and the fantasy elements are skewed towards a light-hearted tone akin to Joel McNeely's Tinker Bell scores.
 The mice-related cues, for instance, embody this playfulness well.
 Listeners desiring the hefty Howard bravado of his magnificent fantasy triumphs will be pleased that his style really doesn't overlap in classical methodology with that of Tchaikovsky, yielding a handful of genuinely appealing cues of pure Howard action and drama.
 A strong, 30-minute presentation of primarily his material would make the listening experience for The Nutcracker and the Four Realms an easy recommendation, which is ironic considering that most casual buyers will be seeking the decent but not spectacular Tchaikovsky interpolations and the questionable, eye-rolling song by the Bocellis."